White clouds drifted across the ceiling of the Great Hall. Harry watched them float from one side to the other as he munched on his toast.

 ‘Bit of an odd thing to teach,’ Dean muttered.

 No argument here.
-Harry doubted many would approve.
-Still, dark wizards seem more dangerous than most creatures, so maybe it’ll be useful.
+Still, dark wizards seem more dangerous than most creatures, so it’ll be useful.

 ‘It’s probably useful,’ Ron said.
-‘Dad says those three spells are the ones that are most often used by wizards involved in the dark arts.’
+‘Dad says those three spells are hard to cast, but very dangerous.’

 Dean glanced at the clock.
 ‘We’re about to find out.’